Are Baby Loungers Safe for Sleep? - Baby Chick

 Share

-What is a Baby Lounger?
+What Is a Baby Lounger?

 Baby loungers

 You can find baby loungers for sale in multiple places online, in most baby stores, and in many other big box stores.
-They’re available in many brands, such as SnuggleMe Organic or DockaTot.
-These are great tools for exploration, positioning, and even supervised activity tummy time.
+They’re available in many brands, such as Snuggle Me.
+These can be useful for supervised awake time, observation, and short periods of interaction with your baby.

 Are Baby Loungers Safe?

-Baby loungers, like any product, are safe if you use them for what the company designed them for.
-They’re also safe if your infant is well-supervised.
-Parents should only use baby loungers in a secure area like the floor or a flat surface.
-The American Academy of Pediatrics does not recommend loungers as safe for sleeping.
-The U.S. Consumer Product Safety Commission (CPSC) hired an independent expert to test multiple sleep products and found products with inclines of 10 degrees or fewer, and with flat and rigid surfaces, are likely safe for infant sleep.
-Their expert also found that soft and plush-like sleep surfaces pose dangers to infants because the soft padding can make breathing difficult if their face presses against it.
+The U.S. Consumer Product Safety Commission (CPSC) hired an independent expert to test multiple sleep products and found that products with inclines of 10 degrees or fewer and flat, rigid surfaces are likely safe for infant sleep.2 Their expert also found that soft and plush-like sleep surfaces pose dangers to infants because the soft padding can make breathing difficult if their face presses against it.

-What is Safe for Sleep?
+Are Baby Loungers Safe for Sleep?

 Here’s a look at some pros and cons of using a baby lounger and what to know about using it for sleep: